Native American Awards Program – Internship

 - Students who are formally or informally affiliated with a Native American community or tribe

-- Must be enrolled in an undergraduate or in a graduate program
+- Must be enrolled in an undergraduate or in a graduate program (this includes community college students)

 - Must be interested in learning more about their academic and career goals as they relate to Native American resources